69 Anatomy and Physiology

 These anatomical illustrations were created by Biological and Pre-Medical Illustration (BPMI) students from Iowa State University.
 The students worked closely with the lab instructor to develop detailed anatomical illustrations of the specimens studied in the lab.

-This is a British Columbia created resource.Clinical Anatomy (CC BY-NC-SA) by various.
+This is a British Columbia created resource.Clinical Anatomy by various (CC BY-NC-SA).

 A collection of videos, interactive modules, anatomical illustrations, interactive radiology, and other media for clinical anatomy.